albertony/cpufeatures/README.md

 ## CPUFeatures

 Command line application for checking which CPU features (extended instruction sets) the processor it runs on support.
+In case of AVX features, when using the [default mode](#default-mode), it also includes additional check for required operating support.

-Can run different functions: Default is to use a cross-platform method showing only the most important features.
+Can run different functions:
+Default is to use a cross-platform method showing only the most important features.
 By specifying command line argument -microsoft (-m or -ms) it will use a Microsoft-specific variant instead, which reports a more complete set of features.
 Then there is a special variant for showing complete set of AVX features (but nothing else), triggered with argument -avx (-a).
 This is also a Microsoft-specific variant.

 By default all known features are listed and marked as supported or unsupported but can instead list only the supported or unsupported by specifying either argument -supported (-s) or -unsupported (-u).
 Optionally the result can be presented as XML instead of the default human readable format, by specifying argument -xml (-x).
-This can be useful when called from for example PowerShell. has suffix 32 or 64 according to platform architecture, and debug builds have additional suffix d.
+This can be useful when called from for example PowerShell.

+The executable has name suffix 32 or 64 according to platform architecture, and debug builds have additional suffix d.

 ### Usage